-Have you ever wanted to prepare prime rib, but thought it was just too difficult?
-I used to think the same thing.
-Honestly, it could not be easier…just takes time and patience.
+Have you ever wanted to prepare a prime rib roast, but thought it was just too difficult?
+Hands up!
+For sure, I thought the same.
+Honestly, it could not be easier.
+Just takes time and patience.
 One kitchen tool you definitely need, to get this recipe just right, is a meat thermometer.
-Best if you can find one that can be placed outside of the oven…click here for my recommendation.
+Best if you can find one that can be placed outside of the oven.
+Click here for my recommendation.
 Another key to making the perfect prime rib is to allow the meat to come to room temperature before cooking.
 I would suggest at least an hour out of the fridge, and even up to four hours for a larger cut.

 Have your butcher cut the bone and tie for you.
-Basically, he or she will cut the bone that is attached to the thicker part of the meat and tie it…this will allow you to stand the bone (rib) on a roasting rack and easily cut away when finished.
-I got this beauty from The Carolina Meat & Fish Co.!
+Basically, he or she will cut the bone that is attached to the thicker part of the meat and tie it.
+This will allow you to stand the bone (rib) on a roasting rack and easily cut away when finished.
+I picked up this beauty from The Carolina Meat & Fish Co.!
 Top of the line prime rib from Painted Hills.

-I prefer fresh thyme, but dried rosemary and opt for garlic powder in the olive oil rub, instead of garlic.
-In my opinion, fresh garlic and fresh rosemary tend to burn, or brown too much during the initial, high temperature cook period.
+For seasoning, I prefer using fresh thyme and fresh rosemary and opt for garlic powder in the olive oil rub, instead of garlic.
+In my opinion, fresh garlic tends to burn, or brown too much during the initial, high temperature cook period.
 Also, use a high-quality olive oil.
 I used olive oil from Delallo.

 This recipe is for medium-rare prime rib.
 It is the way this prime cut of meat should be enjoyed.
 The longer you cook, the more you will lose flavor.
-I suggest following these instructions and giving it a try if you typically eat prime rib medium to medium-well…you just may find that you have been eating wrong all along!
+I suggest following these instructions and giving it a try if you typically eat prime rib medium to medium-well, you just may find that you have been eating wrong all along!
 Take a peek at this article from What’s Cooking America.
 It’s a great resource for cook times per pound, and preferred finished temperature.
 Also, see below for a few side dish recommendations.

 Heat oven to 450 degrees.
-With the bone-side down, cut slits in the top of the meat and fill with the garlic.
+With the bone-side down, cut slits in the top of the meat and fill with fresh garlic cloves.

-In a bowl, combine the olive oil, fresh thyme, dried rosemary, garlic powder, two teaspoons of the kosher salt and pepper.
+In a bowl, combine the olive oil, fresh thyme, rosemary, garlic powder, two teaspoons of the kosher salt and black pepper.

 Once to temperature, remove from oven.
 Place on cutting board and wrap tightly with tin foil.
 Allow the roast to sit, covered, for at least 10 to 15 minutes before slicing.